dtarnawsky/appflow-idea/readme.md

 - Not being comfortable with exposing their source code outside their network

 ## Idea
-Allow customers to build the web part of their app and then send over the built web assets and native project to Ionic, allow AppFlow to build the native project + compiled web assets and return the IPA/AAB/APK.
+Allow customers to build the web part of their app and then send over the built web assets and native project to Ionic, use AppFlow to build the native project + compiled web assets and return the IPA/AAB/APK.

 The customer can do this through their CI system (eg Jenkins etc) or even on a developer machine via CLI.

 ## How?
 On your Local CI (or Dev) machine: Compress the `ios` or `android` folder as well as needed `node_modules` folders into a single file then upload the file to a temporary area on the web.

+## Proof Of Concept
 In this repo you can copy your Ionic project to a folder called `files`, then run `node index.js files`.
-This will create the file `app.tar.xz`.
+This creates the file `app.tar.xz`.
 You can upload this with `curl --upload--file ./app.tar.xz https://transfer.sh/app.tar.xz`

 ## In Appflow:
 Create a new app using the new native iOS and Android types.
 Your GitHub repo only requires one file: `appflow.config.json`: